Fadimajeed/Corneal-ulcers/README.md

 The classification pipeline consists of two main stages:

-1.  **Feature Extraction:** A pre-trained TensorFlow/Keras model (`eye_disease_classifier_tfmodel.keras`) is used to extract high-level features from the preprocessed slit-lamp images.
+1.  **Feature Extraction:** A trained TensorFlow/Keras model (`eye_disease_classifier_tfmodel.keras`) is used to extract high-level features from the preprocessed slit-lamp images.
 This model acts as a powerful feature extractor, converting raw image data into a numerical representation suitable for traditional machine learning algorithms.
 2.  **Classification:** The extracted features are then fed into an XGBoost classifier (`eye_disease_classifier.pkl`).
 XGBoost, an ensemble learning method, is highly effective for classification tasks and provides robust predictions based on the features.
 The model also includes logic for confidence thresholds and category-specific probability checks.

 ### Image Preprocessing